Who vs Whom: What’s the Big Deal?

 Using Whom

-Whom is the objective form of the pronoun, who.
-You should never use whom as the subject of a sentence.
-It can be an indirect or direct object of a sentence or prepositional phrase.
-But you should always use whom after a preposition.
+Whom is the objective form of who.
+Unlike who, whom should never be the subject of a sentence.
+Instead, it functions as the direct object, indirect object, or object of a preposition.
+Always use whom after prepositions for correct grammar.

 EXAMPLES: